Rismose/shortlink-bot/README.md

   console.log(bypassedLink)
 })
 ```
-* Please note that the logging links to console is only for demonstration purposes.
+* Please note that logging links to console is only for demonstration purposes.